Chester v Darlington

 FC Supporters' Club Worth noting these, as it's a long walk.
 If booking taxis for after the game, arrange a pick-up away from the ground, near Sealand Road, outside one of the retailers as a landmark.
 Chester Private Hire: 01244 344344 |

 Trains: The stadium is a 2.5m walk from the station, right in the middle of a vast retail park.
 If you really want to walk - turn right into Station Road, follow the road left and between the Egerton Arms and Railway Inn.
 At the end of the street, take the underpass, taking the first exit signposted to Frodsham Street.
 Turn right before the bridge into Gorse Stacks, across the crossroads into Canal Street.
 Under the dual carriageway and at the junction, turn left (The Telford's Warehouse - DAFTS recommended pub is here on the right) and over the canal.
 Take a right fork into South View Road.
 Then at the T-junction turn right into Sealand Road.
 After half a mile turn left (Aldi store is on the corner) into Bumpers Lane.
 Walk right down to the end of the road, past various tile showrooms and a recycling depot and the ground is on the right.
-Buses run from the City Centre Bus Exchange, and you will need to catch the No 10A which bypasses Bumpers Lane.
-You will then need to walk up Bumpers Lane (0.5m) to the football ground
+Buses run from the City Centre Bus Exchange (bus station), and you will need to catch the No 10A which bypasses Bumpers Lane and drops off and picks up in Sealand Road (nr Tesco).
+You will then need to walk up Bumpers Lane (0.5m) to the football ground.
+Timetable

 The official site is good with some useful travel information.